-The University and College Union (UCU) have informed the University that their members will be taking an eight-day period of strike action from Monday 25 November to Wednesday 4 December inclusive.
-This action is being taken in relation to pay and the Universities Superannuation Scheme (USS) pension – this is a national dispute involving 60 UK universities.
+You may have seen reports of planned industrial action by the University and College Union (UCU) and the Educational Institute of Scotland (EIS).
+This action is being taken in relation to pay and the Universities Superannuation Scheme (USS) pension – this is a national dispute involving 74 UK universities.

 Professor Ruth Taylor